raspberrypilearning/wanted/en/step_1.md

 ## What you will make

-You'll learn how to make your own poster.
+Learn how to make your own poster with HTML and CSS.

 --- print-only ---
 ![A wanted poster for a robot](images/wanted-final.png)